FrankBijnen/TripManager/CommonUnits/Vcl.ShellControls/ReadMe.txt

     property FoldersList: TList read FFolders;

-- Open the ShellControls.groupproj in Delphi, Compile and Install the 32 Bits version.
+- Open the ShellControls.groupproj in Delphi (Or CBuilder), Compile and Install the 32 Bits version.
 The 64 Bits also works, but is not needed.

 Notes: